Thomas Frederick Ritter1922-2007

 Bill’s career touched many lives and many institutions and left each the better.
 He believed very strongly in “paying back” to society and he contributed generously of his time and efforts wherever he was asked and where he felt he could make a difference.

-Contributions to the Heroy Geoscience Student Support Fund may be made to The ISEM Foundation, in care of Dr. Louis L. Jacobs, ISEM at SMU, Box 0274, Dallas, TX 75275-0274 and indicate that the contribution is for the Heroy Fund.
+Contributions to the Heroy Geoscience Student Support Fund may be made to The ISEM Foundation, in the care of Dr. Louis L. Jacobs, ISEM at SMU, Box 0274, Dallas, TX 75275-0274.
+Indicate that the contribution is for the Heroy Fund.